yakubsubasi/tibbi_hesaplama_app/README.md

 # tibbi_hesaplama

-A new Flutter project.
+A medical calculater project for ER physician made by flutter.

 ![Alt Text](https://media.giphy.com/media/bZhvhxYJJWSHro4k3y/giphy.gif)

 ## Getting Started

-This project is a starting point for a Flutter application.
+it is an unfinished project.

+Provider Package is used as a state management tool in this project.

 A few resources to get you started if this is your first Flutter project: